Key takeaways

 2. Safely reintroduce exercise

-In fact, the American College of Obstetrics and Gynecology recommends spending at least eight hours out of bed and off the couch during recovery.
-Now, this doesn’t mean you should trade TV time for TRX training at the gym.
-Instead, you can take short, light walks around the house or the block, gradually increasing the distance with your provider's approval.
+This article from the American College of Obstetrics and Gynecology recommends spending at least eight hours out of bed and off the couch during recovery, but this doesn't mean going straight from TV time to intense gym workouts.
+Instead, start with short, light walks around the house or neighborhood, gradually increasing distance with a healthcare provider's approval.

-Once your healthcare provider gives the go-ahead, you can slowly start strength training to rebuild your muscles and boost metabolism.
-At this time, you can also start to incorporate more vigorous forms of exercise like running or cycling, which can help you lose body fat.
+Once a healthcare provider gives the go-ahead, slowly introducing strength training can help rebuild muscle and support metabolism.
+More vigorous forms of exercise such as running or cycling can also be incorporated at that point, which may help lose body fat.

-You should also devote at least two days per week to strength training.
-This can include:
+Aim for at least two days per week of strength training, which can include:

 Weight lifting